saadmanrafat/saadmanrafat.github.io/content/blog/2025-05-31-shell-shocked-wire-llm-directly-in-linux-terminal.md

 # Shell Shocked: Wire an LLM Directly into Your Linux Terminal

-*Turn your terminal into an AI-powered command center that understands what you want to do, not just what you type.*

 ## The Philosophy: The Terminal Revolution You Didn't See Coming
 Inspired by a [Wrap.dev](https://app.warp.dev/referral/EEGVZM) engineer's description of their interface as a way to "tell your computer what to do" rather than just chat, I explored [Wrap.dev](https://app.warp.dev/referral/EEGVZM) and developed my own minimal viable product for development.
 This project draws inspiration from [Wrap.dev](https://app.warp.dev/referral/EEGVZM), aiming to create a comparable tool, though less sophisticated.

 Picture this: You're staring at a blank terminal, trying to remember the exact `find` command syntax to locate all Python files modified in the last week.
-Instead of fumbling through man pages or Stack Overflow, you simply type:
+Instead of fumbling through man pages or Stack Overflow, you type:

 ![Arkterm an open-source alternative to Warp.dev](/assets/images/blog/arkterm.gif)